softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 well, this secret recipe comes from my great-grandfather.
 Follow them well and you may become a legend one day.
 The steps are:”

-* You have to show your source code to the light of everyone.
+* **Version Control System:** You have to show your source code to the light of everyone.
 In order to do that, you have to store all your source code in a version control system that is accessible and readable.
 Where your files and subsequent changes are organized appropriately.
 And last but not least, the ability to search the code with ease in the same way you type something on your favorite search engine.
-* All source code can be seen more clearly if we are able to put all our coordinates on a map while keeping notes of all our journey we have explored so far through a journal.
+* **Documentation:** All source code can be seen more clearly if we are able to put all our coordinates on a map while keeping notes of all our journey we have explored so far through a journal.
 I leave that up to your imagination, as long it becomes useful to you and the rest of your crew.
 Drawing diagrams with icons may sound a thing only user interface designers do these days, but boy does a documentation fits the bill well for that too.
 All you have to do is get either a software that has all things set up for you or get a digital or physical pen and start drawing rectangles, circles, arrows and pasting open source clip art images and you have something for others to follow for understanding your data flow which you can later share them on a blog so you can recruit more people on your crew that will be fond of your creations.
 Make sure all your journey is in a diary with descriptive narratives of what roadblocks you explored (also called the story part of writing a ticket) and how your genius mind of yours found the easiest way to overcome the obstacle by using the least resources from you crew (also called the minimum viable product of writing a ticket).
 Look how big companies overcome their challenges these days.
 Every task that has been agreed